clairellesage/meat-and-potatoes/README.md

 There are two main goals for this project:

--to pick out the header that says 'ingredients'
+-to pick out a node or a node's innerHTML that says 'ingredients' -scroll to that content when the extension is clicked

--auto scroll to that content
+# next steps

--then, select the ingredients and directions and save to a file.
+-autoscroll on page load (maybe for a defined list of recipe sites) -select the ingredients and directions and save to a file.